-This is where A/B testing comes in.
-The COVID-19 pandemic presents unique challenges.
-But savvy retailers will use this opportunity to better their test-and-learn practices, experimenting with new designs, promotions, and click-to-brick initiatives.
+This is where A/B store testing comes in.
+Savvy retailers will use this opportunity to better their test-and-learn practices, experimenting with new designs, promotions, and click-to-brick initiatives.
 And these retailers, the ones who are doing today what others won’t, are the ones that will succeed tomorrow where others can’t.

 - Test innovative hypotheses rapidly

-In response to the pandemic, consumer behavior is changing rapidly.
-Now-common terms like “contactless delivery” didn’t exist only weeks ago, curbside delivery used to be a niche market, and if a masked man entered your convenience store three months ago you’d be emptying your registers instead of selling him groceries.
+Consumer behavior is changing rapidly.
+Now-common terms like “contactless delivery” didn’t exist until the pandemic, curbside delivery used to be a niche market, and if a masked man entered your convenience store before 2020 you’d be emptying your registers instead of selling him groceries.

 This unique consumer behavior presents a challenge: how do you test and learn valuable insight in a market that changes so quickly?
-The answer is to test quickly too!
+The answer is to test as quickly!

 By adopting a level of agility in testing and implementation, a retailer can learn whether to adopt curbside delivery, extended or shortened hours, self check-out, or click-to-brick marketing.
-Testing will give a retailer the confidence it needs to invest behind profitable initiatives and to avoid unprofitable ones.
+Store testing will give a retailer the confidence it needs to invest behind profitable initiatives and to avoid unprofitable ones.

 Be careful though, short-duration tests often require either large test and control groups or they generate low confidence.
 Fortunately, MarketDial’s platform leverages machine learning to create higher confidence tests in shorter durations and with fewer stores, allowing retailers to test at a pace that matches consumer-behavior evolution.